 Simulated amounts of the various unemployment benefits are well below figures from administrative data.
-The under-simulation becomes worse in 2009 and 2010 compared to 2007 and 2008, presumably due to the worsening of unemployment in the wake of the economic crisis.
+The under-simulation becomes worse in 2009 and 2010 compared to 2007 and 2008 (but improves again in 2011), presumably due to the worsening of unemployment in the wake of the economic crisis.
 Contributory unemployment benefit amounts are very close to amounts found in the data.
 As in Table 4.8, simulated general social assistance is very large in comparison with external statistics, but when combining unemployment allowance and social assistance the overestimation decreased to about 2 times.
-Both the age pension and the social assistance for single parents amounts are over-simulated by approximately 50 ppt.
+Both the age pension and the social assistance for single parents amounts are over-simulated by approximately The over-simulation in the case of old-age pensions is between 50 and 70 ppt. depending on year.
+In the case of social assistance for lone parents, the benefit is strongly over-simulated in 2007 and 2008 but the overestimation becomes milder after 2009.
 This may be due to the inability to accurately replicate asset tests, misalignment of time periods and non-take-up.